gareth-lloyd/generic-foreign-keys-why-not/PITCHME.md

 ## Common metadata across models
 - Revisions
 - Tags
-- Specialised data with different owners
-    - telephone numbers
+- Ratings

 ---
 ### Hanging extra content related to any model
 - Comments
-- Tickets
+- Messages
+- Specialised data with different owners
-- Ratings
+    - Telephone numbers

 ---
 ### One model that needs to host different